 Start with a morning spent at sea whale-watching and porpoise-spotting on Real Staithes’ traditional fishing boat ‘All My Sons’.
 Then it’s back to land for a totally different perspective, observing from a coastal watch point with the experts from Yorkshire Coast Nature, where you can expect to see species not seen from the boat.
-You can even try your hand at pulling lobster pots!
-This joint Seabirds and Whales tour runs during the summer too.
+This joint Seabirds and Whales adventure runs during the summer too.

 Also look out for:

 - Whales.
 In the autumn, whales move south along Yorkshire's coast, following the shoals of mackerel and herring.
-Late August through to early November is the best time to look for them, and regular whale watching cruises run from Whitby with Whitby Whale Watching.
+Late August through to early November is the best time to look for them, and whale watching cruises run from Staithes with Yorkshire Coast Nature or Three Sisters Sea Trips.
 Minke whales are spotted regularly, but sei, fin and even large humpback whales have been seen in recent years.